-From a market risk perspective, our net income is exposed to adverse changes in the fair value of our trading portfolios and financial instruments due to changes in factors such as interest rates, credit spreads, foreign exchange rates, equity and commodity prices and their implied volatilities.
-Market risk related to our investment securities portfolio is reflected in estimates of OTTI and changes in market values.
-Market risk related to our trading and derivatives portfolios is reflected in estimates of trading and counterparty credit related losses.
-Counterparty credit risk arises when a trading partner fails to fulfill its obligations on a transaction or portfolio of transactions, and Wells Fargo must terminate the trade or replace the counterparty at a loss.
+Market risk related losses result from adverse changes in the fair value of our trading and securities portfolios due to changes in factors such as interest rates, credit spreads, foreign exchange rates, equity and commodity prices and their implied volatilities.
+Market risk related to our available-for-sale debt securities portfolio and derivatives portfolio are reflected in estimates of OTTI and changes in market values.
+Market risk is also reflected in estimates of trading and counterparty credit related losses.
+Counterparty related market losses occur when trading obligations are not fulfilled, and is measured by the likelihood of default of our trading counterparties.
+Additionally, unrealized losses can also occur if both positive exposures and expected default increases due to underlying market movement.
 Market risk is also reflected in estimates of losses related to our private equity portfolios.

-Investment Securities Portfolio
+Securities Portfolio

-The investment securities portfolio consists of debt securities and marketable equity securities.
-Losses on securities held in the investment securities portfolio are projected through OTTI over the stress test horizon.
+The securities portfolio primarily consists of debt securities with losses projected through OTTI over the stress test horizon.
 Securities with projected market values below carrying values are evaluated for potential OTTI under the stress scenario.
 Projected market values are derived using assumptions consistent with the macroeconomic variables.

-No future sales of investment securities are assumed to occur over the test horizon in the Scenario.
+No future sales of securities are assumed to occur over the test horizon in the Scenario.
 Therefore, in the stress test we recognize OTTI if under scenario conditions we would not expect to recover the entire amortized cost basis of the security.
 The OTTI write-down is separated into an amount representing the credit loss, which is recognized in earnings, and the amount related to all other factors, which is recognized in OCI.

 To project the amount, if any, of the security's amortized cost basis we would not expect to recover in the stressed environment, we perform a credit analysis to estimate the performance of the underlying credit or collateral positions under the projected economic conditions.
 In general, the methodology we use to estimate the credit-related component of OTTI varies based on the type of security under evaluation.

 - Assets assumed not to be at risk for OTTI: We assume projected declines in the market values of U.S. Treasury and federal agency obligations as well as federal agency MBS are not due to credit risk given the implicit or explicit guarantees provided by the U.S. government. - Asset-backed Securities: For securitized assets, detailed cash flow projections are developed for the underlying collateral.
 The unique credit characteristics of each transaction are analyzed and security-level collateral projections are created, factoring in scenario economic conditions.
 Key assumptions developed for determining the projected cash flows include default rates, loss severities and prepayment rates.
 The estimated collateral performance is then used to project cash flows to the various tranches in the security structure to create a set of projected bond cash flows.
 The debt security's cost basis is compared with the present value of the projected bond cash flows, discounted at the security's effective yield, and the difference is recognized in the pro forma income statement as credit related OTTI. - Direct obligation assets: For assets where the credit risk is the direct obligation of the issuer (for example, corporate debt and municipal bonds), for each position we develop projections of credit losses considering the issuer's credit quality and migration of the credit quality, the type of security (secured or unsecured), and the projected economic conditions.
-The expected credit losses are compared with the security's amortized cost to determine OTTI. - Market priced assets: For some assets where detailed econometric modeling is not viable, or where the security is accounted for at fair value, we measure OTTI as the permanent decline in the projected market price of the security, which is derived using assumptions consistent with the macroeconomic variables.
+The expected credit losses are compared with the security's amortized cost to determine OTTI.